 Sylvia Dyson, the first full-time director of the Cross Cultural Relations Center.
 Photo by Winston Gerig, The Goshen College Record – Vol. 88 No. 2 (September 22, 1978).

 GC launched the James Lark Leadership Education Program, designed to develop African-American Mennonite lay and professional leadership.

 Goshen College alum Zenebe Abebe ’75 was hired as Vice President for Multicultural Education.
 In 1993, Abebe helped launch GC’s annual Martin Luther King Jr. Study Day.

 Multicultural affairs staff: Zenebe Abebe, Chris Waltner, Ian Walker, Smith Fleurantin, Enid Rodriguez, Shanti DeFehr (Photo: John D. Yoder)

-For more, read “Black, White, Mennonite: African-American Students at Goshen College 1968-1983,” a senior history thesis written by Dominique Burgunder-Johnson ’06, Goshen College Director of Marketing.
+For more, read “Black, White, Mennonite: African-American Students at Goshen College 1968-1983,” a senior history thesis written by Dominique Burgunder-Johnson ’06, Goshen College VP of enrollment & marketing.